govhackaustralia/govhack-tools/index.md

 Illustration from Data Journalism Handbook, CC BY-SA 3.0</dd>

-The best high level reference is the “Understanding Data” and “Delivering Data” chapters of the Data Journalism Handbook which is available online for free at
+The best high level reference is the ï¿½Understanding Dataï¿½ and ï¿½Delivering Dataï¿½ chapters of the Data Journalism Handbook which is available online for free at

 [datajournalismhandbook.org](http://datajournalismhandbook.org/)